-Supplemental Executive Retirement Plans - The Company has obligations under various supplemental executive retirement plans ("SERPs"), which are unfunded non-qualified defined benefit pension plans providing postretirement income to their participants.
-As of December 31, 2019, all benefit accruals under the SERPs are frozen with the exception of one plan for which service is frozen but future pay increases are reflected for active participants.
+Supplemental Executive Retirement Plans - The Company has obligations under various SERPs, which are unfunded nonqualified defined benefit pension plans providing postretirement income to their participants.
+As of December 31, 2020, all benefit accruals under the SERPs are frozen with the exception of one plan for which service is frozen but future pay increases are reflected for active participants.
 It is the Company's policy to fund the SERPs as benefits are paid.